jSchmidt-design/irTactile/README.md

     - Try deleting `config.json`.
 - No signal
   - Check if Demo Mode is active.
+- No sound signal even though demo mode is active
+  - In demo mode only simple waves can be played.
+I.e. (TestSignal50Hz)
 - Soundblaster z SE not working in WASAPI exclusive mode.
   - Known issue with this sound card.
 Do not activate exclusive mode.
 - Changes in the editor are not reflected.